Not everyone thinks it's a good idea.

 - There was an explosion of this, mostly about Zac Efron and Vanessa Hudgens, after High School Musical came out.

-- Zachary Quinto and Chris Pine (Kirk and Spock in the new Star Trek) are starting to get a lot of this.
+- Zachary Quinto, Chris Pine and Karl Urban (Spock, Kirk and McCoy in the new Star Trek) are starting to get a lot of this.
+If it's about the first two, it's called "Pinto".
+If it's the about the last two, it's called "Urbine".

 - There's been quite a healthy RDJude (Robert Downey, Jr./Jude Law) community around the 2009 Sherlock Holmes film.